cruzzan/buildingWebAppsWithGo/basicWebApplication/README.md

 `/markdown`: Endpoint that receives the raw markdown and returns html generated from it.

-Run the app by executing `go run main.go` and then going to `http://localhost:8181`
+Run the app by executing `make build-and-run` and then going to `http://localhost:8181`